 The name of your key does not have to be stored anywhere.
 Yull can ask you for it at runtime.
 But even if the key is stolen, it is useless without all of your options.
 Those options can be stored in an encrypted options file but critical ones do not have to be stored anywhere.
-Yull will ask you for them at runtime.
+Yull can be instructed to ask for them at runtime.
 Yull encrypts your key before using it, using a SHA512 hash.

 Set the Shred Option and as soon as your files are encrypted they are shredded.
 The files are overwritten many times by much larger, random data.
 Then they are truncated; then they are deleted.